 Having blurry, self-taken images on your website is a dead giveaway that you’re an amateur.
 Level up your game by making sure your images – whether your own or stock – are crisp and well-lit.

-If you could use some help in this department, I’ve written a guide over on my blog.
 If you do nothing else, improving your images alone can make a huge visual impact on your site.